 The quilts are made approximately nappy size (24 inches or 60cm square) with some larger for bigger full term babies.
 They can be as simple as a pre-printed panel, a block with borders or an all-over pieced design.
 Machine or hand sew, and use thin wadding.
 If using flannel fabric on both sides, wadding may not be necessary.
 The quilts are finished with binding.

 Fabrics should be 100% pre-washed cotton and may be pastel or bright, pattern or plain.
-Use your imagination!
+Use your imagination, but bear in mind that the colours used need to be appropriate for a boy or a girl.
+Patterns or designs which suggest a particular season can be one idea.

 A label should be sewn across the corner of the quilt with the words “Blanket of Love”.
-These can be purchased from Child Bereavement UK, please email Lucy.McGahan@Childbereavementuk.org or call 01494 569 051.
+Labels can be purchased from various commercial labels suppliers.

 These quilts become treasured mementos and therefore need to look attractive and be neatly finished.